 I (name) date of birth of

 (address) hereby give my consent for the following

-specified treatment providers to discuss with my employer's reh abilitation and return to work coordinator
+specified treatment providers to discuss with my employer's rehabilitation and return to work coordinator

-(name) , the injury information relevant solely t to this
+(name) , the injury information relevant solely to this

-specific workers' compensation claim for the sole purpose of ass sisting with my rehabilitation/suitable duties plan for
+specific workers' compensation claim for the sole purpose of assisting with my rehabilitation/suitable duties plan for

 this injury and my safe return to work.

 Treating doctor (name):

 Address:

 Medical specialist (name):

 Address:

 Physiotherapist (name):

 Address:

 Occupational Therapist (name):

 Address:

 Chiropractor (name):

 Address:

 Other (name):

 Address:

 Other (name):

 Address:

 Signature: Date:

 (Worker)

-The personal information collected as a result of this form may be used for the following purposes in relation to this claim only:
+The personal information collected as a result of this form may be us ed for the following purposes in relation to this claim only:

-- I. the management of your rehabilitation/suitable duties plan - 2. to facilitate your safe return to work; and - 3. provide any on-going workplace support services as required.
+1. the management of your rehabilitation/suitable duties plan

+2. to facilitate your safe return to work; and

+3. provide any on-going workplace support services as required. new without your everess consent.
+Vous negronal information and in-

-Your personal information will not be disclosed to any person or agency without your express consent.
-Your personal information may be disclosed to a health care professional in relation to the above purposes only.
-The personal information collected will not be included in your personnel file.
+· · · · · · · · · · · · · · · · · · · ncy without your express consent.
+Your personal information may be ses only.
+The personal information collected will not be included in you